 During fiscal 2008, we determined that it was not more likely than not that substantially all of our deferred tax assets would be realized and, therefore, we established a valuation allowance on substantially all of our deferred tax assets.
 Each period, we evaluated the continued need for the valuation allowance based on extensive quantitative and qualitative factors, a process that requires significant estimates to be made.
 As of September 30, 2015, we determined that it was appropriate to release a substantial portion of our valuation allowance, generating a non-cash tax benefit.
 We considered positive evidence including, most importantly, our current earnings profile, as well as evidence of recovery in the housing markets where we operate, the prospects of continued profitability and growth, a strong order backlog and sufficient balance sheet liquidity to sustain and grow operations.
 We also considered negative evidence that had caused us to record the valuation allowance.
 Management continues to reassess the realizability of our deferred tax assets each reporting period and, in future periods, we may reduce the remaining portion of our valuation allowance or re-establish it based on our ongoing analysis.
-This ongoing analysis, similar to the analysis supporting our valuation allowance based on detailed forecasts, as well as a variety of qualitative factors.
+This ongoing analysis, similar to the analysis supporting our valuation allowance release in fiscal 2015, will continue to be based on our actual financial performance over an estimated "look-back" period, our expectation of future performance based on detailed forecasts, as well as a variety of qualitative factors.
 These analyses, while rooted in actual Company performance, are highly subjective and rely on certain estimates, including forecasts, which could be very different from actual results.
-During fiscal 2016, we continued to consider the positive and rely on certain estimates, including forecasts, which could be very different from actual results of our the prior year.
+During fiscal 2016, we continued to consider the positive and negative evidence that occurred during the year, and the results of our analysis yielded a similar conclusion to the prior year.